6.3 Additional Features

 Figure 6.9: Our enhanced dialog to select color with radio buttons

 Decorating a component is a nice way to set a label around one or several widgets, but it is much more than that.
-The decorated components are highlighted with a surrounding line and a textual label, then an optional list of quick buttons.
-The quick buttons can be anythings to operate on the surrounded components.
+The decorated components are highlighted with a surrounding line and a textual label, plus an optional list of quick buttons.
+The quick buttons can be anything to operate on the surrounded components.

-The class DecoratedPane is part of the UI-Panel, it is likely already installed on the Cuis-Smalltalk system of the reader if the previous sections of this booklet were read.
-A decorate pane expect a morph to decorate, a string and an optional collection of buttons:
+The class DecoratedPane is part of the UI-Panel; it is likely already installed on the Cuis-Smalltalk system of the reader if the previous sections of this booklet were read.
+A decorated pane expects a morph to decorate, a string, and an optional collection of buttons:

 (DecoratedPane